reservoirprotocol/reservoir-kit/packages/gelato-adapter/README.md

 - Configure your gelato application to whitelist Reservoir's [PermitProxy](https://github.com/reservoirprotocol/indexer/blob/b82284e67c9995f39d8274a93e73e61bd08fa6a3/packages/contracts/deployments.json#L260).
 - Pass usePermit: true to make the API return calldata that routes to the permit proxy
-- Make sure the erc20 used for purchase is compatible with Permit2.
-(USDC, etc)
+- Make sure the erc20 used for purchase supports permit (USDC, etc)